NationalSecurityAgency/skills-docs/docs/contribution/devEnv.md

 The runtime artifact is a [spring boot](https://spring.io/projects/spring-boot) application and will be created in ``service/skills-service-<version>.jar``; we ran ``mvn install`` to generate this artifact and the following sequence of steps was performed:
-- Build dashboard web application: ``npm build`` in dashboard project
+- Build dashboard web application: ``npm run build`` in dashboard project
-- Build client display web application: ``npm build`` in client-display project
+- Build client display web application: ``npm run build`` in client-display project
 - Compile Java and Groovy classes in the ``service`` project: ``mvn compile``
 - Copy dashboard and client-display built apps to ``service/src/main/resources/public`` so the spring boot app can host the dashboard and the client-display web-applications
 - Generate runtime artifact: ``mvn package`` in the service project